ucw9q/restful-api-design-guidelines/README.md

 new resource.

 ### Versioning matters
 Always version your API.
+It's critical that clients can count on services to be stable over time, and it's critical that services can add features and make changes.
 By default, all requests receive the latest version of the REST API.
 We encourage you to explicitly request a particular version via the Accept Header.

 ### Everything else should be hidden
 Security, rate limiting, routing, and so on can and should be hidden in the HTTP headers.